 - 3 weeks for MLPA

 MedGenome’s commitment to sharing knowledge related to Genes and Genomics

 ACTIA offers all your patients FREE pre & post-test genetic counselling with our expert and certified genetic counsellors.

 Best available support for your patients and families via

 Our representative will get in touch with you within 24 hours to help you with the registration.
 You can start prescribing the test right away and help your patients gain clarity about their genetic health.

-Talk with one of our Genetic experts for free today
+Talk to our genetic experts for free today or reach us

 Our certified genetic specialists are available right now to discuss your queries before, during and after screenings.